ErikRydgren/PluginFramework/Examples/README.md

 </tr>
 <tr>
   <td>ClientServer</td>
   <td>Same functionality as SingleApplication but the system is separated into a client and a server running in separated processes.
-Communication is implemented using MassTransit and RabbitMQ.</td>
+Communication is implemented either using Wcf or MassTransit (Note!
+Requires installed RabbitMQ server).</td>
 </tr>

 <tr>